West Virginia Science Assessment Letter

 Dear Superintendent Paine:

-The Department remains committed to working with West Virginia to help it meet the full requirements of NCLB.
-If you have any additional questions, would like to discuss this further, or wish to request technical assistance, please do not hesitate to contact Grace Ross (Grace.Ross@ed.gov) or Abigail Rogers (Abigail.Rogers@ed.gov) of my staff.
+We look forward to working with West Virginia to support a high-quality standards and assessment system of which science standards and assessments are an integral part.
+If you would like to discuss this further, please do not hesitate to contact Grace Ross (Grace.Ross@ed.gov) or Abigail Rogers (Abigail.Rogers@ed.gov) of my staff.

 Kerri L. Briggs, Ph.D.